Local Regulations

 Required Documentation

-- Property Registration Form: To register the property as vacant with the city.
+- Vacant Property Registration Form: Required to officially register the property as vacant with local authorities.

-- Maintenance Log: A record of all maintenance performed on the property to demonstrate compliance with city standards.
+- Maintenance Log: A record of maintenance activities performed on the property, including dates and types of services.

 Inspection Process

-- Initial Assessment: Conduct a thorough inspection of the property to identify any immediate issues that need to be addressed.
+- Initial Assessment: Conduct a comprehensive evaluation of the property to identify any immediate issues or hazards.

-- Documentation Review: Ensure all required documentation is complete and up-to-date, including registration and maintenance logs.
+- Documentation Review: Ensure all required documentation is complete and up to date, including registrations and inspection reports.